-- Bollards present a collision hazard when placed on a multi-use trail. - Inconsistent installations lead to user confusion and do not meet a consistent user expectation. - Inadequate spacing between bollards results in users being unable to access facilities, and do not comply with ADA guidance. - Removable bollards are illegally removed from their locations when not locked. - When not in place, removable bollards have a collar that becomes a trip hazard. - When bollards are not in place, unauthorized motorized vehicles may access multi-use facilities.
+- Bollards present a collision hazard when placed on a multi-use trail. - Inconsistent installations lead to user confusion and do not meet a consistent user expectation. - Inadequate spacing between bollards results in users being unable to access facilities and do not comply with ADA guidance. - Removable bollards are illegally removed from their locations when not locked. - When not in place, removable bollards have a collar that becomes a trip hazard. - When bollards are not in place, unauthorized motorized vehicles may utilize multi-use facilities.

 The assessment noted that bollards are a commonly used method of controlling vehicular access to multi-use trails.
-However, according to the AASHTO Guide for the Development of Bicycle Facilities, 2012, the routine use of bollards and other similar barriers to restrict motor vehicle traffic is not recommended.
+However, according to the American Association of State Highway and Transportation Officials (AASHTO) Guide for the Development of Bicycle Facilities, 2012 (Fourth Edition):